-A mystic is someone who personally and directly experiences the Divine.
+A mystic is someone who wishes to personally and directly experience the Divine.
 Few can help the mystic on his journey, it is an exercise of the self-realization of God.
-Yeshua relates this path of the disciple in the second logion of the Gospel of Thomas.
+Yeshua relates this path of the disciple in the second saying of the Gospel of Thomas.

 Yeshua said, Let the seeker keep on seeking until he finds, and when he finds, he will experience the awe of God, and in that consciousness he will ascend, and he will share Sovereignty with God over all things.

 The journey of the mystic is an interior, singular endeavor and it requires a great deal of commitment on the part of the disciple.
 While spiritual teachers and friends can help, the path is a narrow one that is mostly walked alone.

 There are mystics in all the worlds religions.
 Eastern religions tend to have more than Western religions.
 Mystics tend to not play well with others or be understood by them.
 Most Christian mystics were not well received by the organized church during their lifetimes.
 Some were made saints, but many were murdered as heretics.
 Ironically, almost all of these martyred mystics’ teachings were later re-discovered and venerated by the church.